autowarefoundation/autoware.universe/perception/autoware_traffic_light_map_based_detector/README.md

 ![traffic_light_map_based_detector_result](./docs/traffic_light_map_based_detector_result.svg)

 If the node receives route information, it only looks at traffic lights on that route.
-If the node receives no route information, it looks at a radius of 200 meters and the angle between the traffic light and the camera is less than 40 degrees.
+If the node receives no route information, it looks at a radius of max_detection_range and the angle between the traffic light and the camera is less than traffic_light_max_angle_range.

 ## Input topics